-Written by Pierce Lydon • October 1, 2024
+Written by Pierce Lydon • July 20, 2025

 We’ve summarized the rest and lunch break laws across five states plus Washington DC for you.

 New York has a history rich with working class advocacy and union activity, which over time has turned into extensive policies on rest and lunch break laws.
-For the millions of residents in New York, they have many protections when it comes to their working hours and their employment.
+For millions of New Yorkers, the State mandates that workers take lunch breaks — or meal breaks in general.

-New York mandates that workers take lunch breaks — or meal breaks in general, taking into account shift workers’ hours — for anyone who is working more than six hours.
 The rule of thumb in New York is that a worker must take at least a 30 minute break when working a shift that is over six hours.
 This break can be unpaid, however it needs to be available to every worker.

 By holding employees accountable for these breaks, New York hopes to maintain a healthy work-life balance for its residents.